 Max.
 Marks : 50

 Theory : 45 marks

 Internal Assessment : 05 marks

 Time : 03 Hours

+Teaching Hours per week: 04

-- To teach finer nuances of language through an integrated approach. - To acquire extensive knowledge of English as a language in its various textual forms and to become thoughtful, imaginative and effective communicators in a diverse and changing society. - To write an effective business document (such as notice, advertisement etc.) which enable them to think analytically. - To enhance their writing skill - To acquire knowledge about various literary aspects through the text which capacitates them to enrich their literary and cultural values. - To empower an average student in such a way that English learning becomes a pleasurable endeavour.
+- > To teach finer nuances of language through an integrated approach. - > To acquire extensive knowledge of English as a language in its various textual forms and to become thoughtful, imaginative and effective communicators in a diverse and changing society. - To write an effective business document (such as notice, advertisement etc.) which enable them to think analytically. - To enhance their writing skill - To acquire knowledge about various literary aspects through the text which capacitates them to enrich their literary and cultural values. - To empower an average student in such a way that English learning becomes a pleasurable endeayour.